JasonDJung/ECE-445-NOTEBOOK/Notebooks/Isha Akella/readme.md

 ## 9/12: First TA Meeting
 We had our first meeting with our TA, Jason, and discussed our project as well as our concerns.
 Afterward, we researched microcontrollers and development boards to find a dev board that was USB 3.0 and MIPI 2.0 compatible.

+## 9/14: Project Proposal Wrap Up
+In this meeting, we finished the project proposal and found our desired image sensor/microcontroller.
+We sent out the email requests for the datasheets and quotes.

+## 9/17: Start Design Document
+We began working on the design document.